Malaysian Grand Prix: A final farewell to the Sepang circuit

 Malaysia, his first attempt, was arguably his best.
 Surrounded by palm oil plantations about an hour outside the capital Kuala Lumpur, it features a layout that combines challenging corners with long straights that facilitate overtaking.

-The high-speed left-right sweepers of Turns Five and Six are arguably the best on the circuit, but the flicks of Seven and Eight and the tricky fast Esses of 12 and 13, which lead in the tricky braking-and-turning zone for 14, are all good.
+The high-speed left-right sweepers of Turns Five and Six are arguably the best on the circuit, but the flicks of Seven and Eight and the fast Esses of 12 and 13, which lead into the tricky braking-and-turning zone for 14, are all good.

 Just going out there to watch is a feat of endurance in temperatures hovering above 30C in intense tropical sun and humidity.